Ravelin client dashboard

 Actions button interaction

-Clients should allow and accept orders from likely genuine customers who have low, green scores.
-Whereas high-risk, customers with high Ravelin scores and fraudulent behaviour are prevented from processing their orders.
+Clients might allow and accept orders from likely genuine customers whose scores are below a threshold.
+Whereas high-risk customers with scores above a threshold, and fraudulent behaviour are prevented from processing their orders.
 Sometimes analysts require additional evidence if a customer is either fraudulent or not, adding them to a watchlist before making a decision for allowing or preventing orders from a customer.

 Ravelin API docs